 'Friends' stars relive show's epic memories in 'Friends: Reunion' special trailer

-Washington - After piquing the curiosity of fans for months, the makers of 'Friends: The Reunion' have finally dropped the trailer of the much-anticipated special featuring the star cast as they relive their memories from the beloved sitcom.
+After piquing the curiosity of fans for months, the makers of “Friends: The Reunion” have finally dropped the trailer of the much-anticipated special featuring the star cast as they relive their memories from the beloved sitcom.

 The trailer was unveiled on HBO Max's official Instagram handle as they made the much-loved sitcom's fans relive the memories associated with the show.